For Scrum Masters

 This is your guide.
 The PM’s Gantt exists.
 You don’t have to open it.

-Stories in the backlog carry over automatically unless the previous PM baselined them out of scope.
-Sprint planning happens on the board: drag stories from the backlog column into the sprint, discuss, split, estimate.
+When you close a sprint you choose whether unfinished stories carry to the next sprint or return to the backlog.
+Sprint planning happens on the board: drag stories from the backlog into the sprint, discuss, split, estimate.

 → See Plan Sprint dialog for field details.